Watts-College/cpp-527-fall-2021/schedule.md

 * select appropriate iterators
 * be mindful of the collector vector needed for the loop

+**Lecture Notes:**

+<a class="uk-button uk-button-default" href="../lectures/week-02/">LECTURE NOTES</a>

+**Example:**

+Buzzfeed published a recent story with a dynamic visualization of the change in health care costs over time.

-Examples of loops used to create effective data visualization:
+It uses loops to create effective data visualization:

 [Why Americans Are So Damn Unhealthy, In 4 Shocking Charts](https://www.buzzfeednews.com/article/peteraldhous/american-health-care)   [*Buzzfeed Replication Files*](https://github.com/BuzzFeedNews/2017-05-us-health-care)